Label for generic ondansetron.

 Those taking rapidly disintegrating tablets should be careful in how they remove the tablet from the package.
 It is important to not push the tablet foil backing, but to use dry hands to peel back the foil backing.
 Remove the tablet gently and immediately place it on the top of the tongue.
 The tablet will then dissolve in a few seconds.
 It can be swallowed with saliva.
 Taking Zofran ODT with water may increase the risk of a headache.

 There are some side effects associated with Zofran.
-The NIH lists the following as common side effects.
+The National Institutes of Health lists the following as common side effects.
 If experienced severely or for a prolonged amount of time, a doctor should be consulted:

 The following are more serious side effects.
 If experienced, patients should consult their doctors immediately: